MPs vote to ban Margaret Ferrier from Commons for 30 days

 She has previously said she "deeply regretted" her actions but has so far refused to resign as an MP despite facing repeated calls to do so from many of her former SNP colleagues.

-The party's David Linden said: "There must now be a by-election, which the SNP has been calling for since Ms Ferrier's Covid rule breach first came to light in 2020."
+SNP MP David Linden said: "There must now be a by-election, which the SNP has been calling for since Ms Ferrier's Covid rule breach first came to light in 2020."

+Scottish Labour has already selected Michael Shanks as its candidate ahead of the expected by-election.

+Mr Shanks welcomed Ferrier's suspension, and said it was a "disgrace" that she had "dragged this process out for so long, leaving her constituents unrepresented in parliament".

-MPs voted by 185 to 40 in favour of suspending Ferrier from parliament for 30 days.
+MPs voted by 185 to 40 in favour of suspending Ferrier from parliament for 30 days, with the suspension due to start on Wednesday.

+Of the 40 MPs who voted against the motion and opposed Margaret Ferrier's suspension, 32 were Conservatives, two were DUP, two were Alba - Neale Hanvey and Kenny MacAskill - and one was Reclaim.

+The Conservatives who backed her included former ministers David Davis and Jacob Rees-Mogg, and party grandees Sir Bill Cash and Sir Edward Leigh.

-This means a recall petition can now be started.
+The result means a recall petition can now be started.
 More than 10% of registered voters in the constituency will need to sign the petition for a by-election to be held.

+Ferrier was accompanied in the Commons by Conservative former minister Andrew Selous and SNP MP Carol Monaghan.

+At one point, Conservative MP Daniel Kawczynski was seen walking to the opposition benches to shake her hand.